-About AsheboroOnce home of the Keyauwee, Saponi and other small Native American tribes, the Asheboro area was settled about 1740 by German families fleeing European wars.
-English, Irish and Scottish pioneers soon followed.
+About AsheboroOnce home of the Keyauwee, Saponi and other Native American tribes, the Asheboro area became an established village around 1780 after English, Irish and Scottish settlers followed the first German families fleeing European wars.
 Asheboro was named for Samuel Ashe, governor of North Carolina 1795-98.

 Also nearby is the Seagrove pottery region, said to be the nation's largest community of working potters.

-InfoOfficeHeart of North Carolina Visitors Bureau 145-B Worth St. ASHEBORO, NC 27203.
+Visitor Centers Heart of North Carolina Visitors Bureau 145-B Worth St. Asheboro, NC 27203.
 Phone:(336)626-0364 or (800)626-2672

 Things to Do North Carolina Aviation Museum and Hall of Fame

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.